Sebastian Bolesch

 Wed, 6:30 p.m.

-In the Online Art Lectures series the Museum Barberini offers digital lectures on the topic Kandinsky’s Universe: Geometric Abstraction in the 20th Century.
+In the Online Art Lectures series the Museum Barberini offers digital lectures on the topic The Honest Eye: Camille Pissarro's Impressionism.
 Museum curators, conservators, and guides speak about their various disciplines and areas of work, offering a glimpse behind the scenes and opening up new perspectives on the works.

 Costs